Associate Professor of Chinese Art

 Chinese Art, Gender and material practice in late imperial China.
 Lay Buddhist women, the cult of Guanyin and image making, women artists.
 History of Chinese textile and costume, opera and Chinese visual culture, Qing court art and Empress Dowager Cixi.

-Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China, under contract with Columbia University Press, forthcoming, July 2019.
+Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China (New York: Columbia University Press, 2020).

-“Mofang Guanyin faze: mingdai nüxing wangsheng de wuzhi meijie” 摹仿觀音髮簪: 明代女性往生的物質媒介(Mimicking Guanyin’s Hairpin: the Material Mediums for Women’s Transcendence) in Gao Yanyi (Dorothy Ko), Lai Yu-chi and Ruan Yuan (Aida Yue Wong) eds., Kanjian xingbie 看見性別(Seeing Gender).
-Taipei: Shitou chubanshe, forthcoming 2019.
+“Mofang Guanyin faze: mingdai nüxing wangsheng de wuzhi meijie” 摹仿觀音髮簪: 明代女性往生的物質媒介(Mimicking Guanyin’s Hairpin: the Material Mediums for Women’s Transcendence), in Kanjian xingbie 看見性別(Seeing Gender), edited by Gao Yanyi (Dorothy Ko), Lai Yu-chi, and Ruan Yuan (Aida Yue Wong).
+(Taipei: Shitou chubanshe, forthcoming 2019).

-“Narrating Morality on Textiles,” in Judith Zeitlin and Yuhang Li eds., Performing Images: Opera in Chinese Visual Culture.
-Chicago: University of Chicago Press, 2014. pp.74-87.
+“Narrating Morality on Textiles,” in Performing Images: Opera in Chinese Visual Culture, edited by Judith Zeitlin and Yuhang Li, 74–87 (Chicago: University of Chicago Press, 2014).

-“Communicating with Guanyin through Hair: Hair Embroidery in Late Imperial China.”
-Journal of East Asian Science, Technology and Medicine, 36 (2012):131-166.
+“Communicating with Guanyin through Hair: Hair Embroidery in Late Imperial China,” Journal of East Asian Science, Technology and Medicine 36 (2012):131–66.